gvwilson/sensibleadventures/in-heck/in-heck-outline.md

     - "This may help blind Central for a while, but only if we can get it to a terminal."
     - Shaper Blazes: "What else are you holding back?"
     - Dockety: "What are you?"
-    - Stops Shaper Blazes as she goes to leave with the widget: "That is not yours."
+    - Dockety stops Shaper Blazes as she goes to leave with the widget: "That is not yours."
     - Shaper Blazes: "I need it."
     - Dockety: "I will bring it."
+    - No one can stare down a bot, not even a cat
   - After Shaper Blazes leaves, the bots commune
     - Dockety: "We have to help.
 If we do not and she fails, we will be blamed."
-    - Dockety: "It is a shame we will not have your sister with us.
-Her luck would be a great asset."
-    - Maddy (deep breath): "About that..."
+    - Maddy (lame joke): "So what's it like being in charge?"
+    - Dockety: "It would be easier if I was like Patient and didn't care what happened to them."

 - Episode 6: All Together
   - Whirlwind of preparation
     - Food, fully-charged batteries, bandages, weapons
-    - The Prosecutors' sharpshooter, a melancholy rabbit named Thoughtful, rewrote his colleagues' letters
+    - The Prosecutors' sharpshooter, a melancholy rabbit named Thoughtful, rewrites her colleagues' letters
+    - Children find out and start writing letters of their own
-    - Winnie the teacher remarks acidly that it's the first time the Goat boys have shown any interest in writing
+    - Winnie the teacher remarks acidly that it's the first time Bluster and Bravo have shown any interest in writing
   - Crusher can't come (too slow, too visible) but three of the new bots will
     - Dockety
     - Eighty-Eight the mailbot to carry supplies
     - a helibot that has taken the name Flowers as a scout
   - Shaper Leaf agrees to go as well
     - "They have a better chance of coming back with someone who has done this before"
+    - Maddy blinks
+    - Shaper Leaf smiles.
+"I wasn't always boring."
   - Take the siding off the bot Mule
     - Realizes just how fast it is when it's not loaded down
     - Eighty-Eight will carry the others